Duke University Health System (DUHS) Job Descriptions

 Duties and Responsibilities of this Level

-Develop and maintain the DUH Emergency Management Plan, ensure that the plan is maintained and up to date, and that the plan meets JC standards.
+Develop and maintain the DUHS Emergency Operations Plan for facilities within the assigned district, ensure that the plan is maintained and up to date, and that the plan meets JC standards.

-Orchestrate the execution of two Hospital-wide Emergency Preparedness Drills per year (at minimum), one of which must include a coordinated response with local emergency services.
+Orchestrate the execution of required exercises and drills as required of each facility type within the DUHS district as outlined by Joint Commission requirements.
 Convene an interdepartmental critique of each drill and record recommendations and lessons learned.
 Develop other more specific and frequent drills as deemed necessary by the committee or the sub-committees.

-Participate with internal and external task forces, committees, and agencies regarding emergency preparedness including those at the hospital, local, regional, and state levels.
+Participate with internal and external task forces, committees, and agencies regarding security, safety, and emergency preparedness including those at the health system, local, regional, and state levels.

-Provide project management support for those committees responsible for developing specific needs associated with various emergency scenarios for external events (trauma, bio-terrorism, chemical, nuclear), and internal events (fire, weather, damaged utilities, etc.).
+Provide project management support for various emergency scenarios for external events (trauma, bio-terrorism, chemical, nuclear), and internal events (fire, weather, damaged utilities, etc.).

 Ensure that the Emergency Management Call Lists are up to date and functional, conduct quarterly reviews and verification of hospital call lists, and publish updates.